JanHerca/urantiapedia/output/wikijs/en/article/Marvin_Gawryn/Ministry_and_Service_Our_Call.md

 And it's not all mundane.
 Introducing our children to a living relationship with our Farther is spiritual ministry of the first order.
 If we do that well, we can look forward to an eternal friendship with each of our children in which to savor the fruits of our labors.
 A few months ago I was tucking in one of my children for the night and I said to her, “I'm so glad God has given you to me to raise as his child.”
 She gave me a huge hug and said back, “I'm so glad God gave you to me to be my daddy.”
 I felt the bells were ringing on high; it was an incredibly full moment!

 Love and service are spiritually linked.
-On [UB 129:0.2](/en/The_Urantia_Book/129#p0_2) of _The Urantia Book_ we read: “Jesus...loved his family, and this natural affection had been tremendously augmented by his extraordinary devotion to them.
+On <a id="a110_44"></a>[UB 129:0.2](/en/The_Urantia_Book/129#p0_2) of _The Urantia Book_ we read: “Jesus...loved his family, and this natural affection had been tremendously augmented by his extraordinary devotion to them.
 The more fully we bestow ourselves upon our fellows, the more we come to love them; and since Jesus had given himself so fully to his family, he loved them with a great and fervent affection.”
 So it seems that love and service are very reciprocal.
 The more we love someone, the more we want to serve them, and the more we serve them, the more we grow to love them.

 ## The Inner Family